-- Making appropriate and realistic efforts to cooperate towards the formulated targets; - Identifying actions / projects to be included in the Action Plan, ensuring that they comply with the Pillars' objectives, including crosscutting and horizontal aspects and ensuring their implementation; - Preparing and regularly updating the Roadmap of Actions of the Priority Area (detailing commonly agreed milestones, setting their deadlines, linking with related projects, tracking status of achievement etc.); - Identifying relevant funding sources for the actions/projects selected and facilitating and following up implementation of actions/projects, including monitoring and evaluation; - Ensuring linkages with the other PA Steering Groups; - Liaising with Managing Authorities/ National IPA or ENI Coordinators of EU programmes in EU and non-EU states; - With the support of the EC, liaising with: relevant EU programmes managed directly by the Commission; international financial institutions, regional cooperation organizations, etc.; - Convening and preparing meetings of relevant line ministers in cooperation with the NCs; - Submitting to the NCs policy proposals and recommendations for revisions of the Action Plan; - Updating targets, references etc. which do not change the Action Plan substantially, in close dialogue with the EC (substantial changes remain the sole competence of the NCs); - Support the reporting and evaluation of the Strategy they identify progress related to the progress in actions and projects and achievement of targets; - Reporting on PA progress towards EC and DTP will be done by PACs.
+- Making appropriate and realistic efforts to contribute to the implementation of the formulated PA targets; - Identifying actions / projects to be included in the Action Plan, ensuring that they comply with the Pillars' objectives and PA needs, including crosscutting and horizontal aspects and ensuring their implementation; - Preparing and regularly updating the Roadmap of Actions of the Priority Area (e.g. detailing commonly agreed milestones, setting their deadlines, linking with related projects, tracking status of achievement etc.) where applicable and based on the PA needs; - Identifying relevant funding sources for the actions/projects/processes selected and facilitating and following up implementation of actions/projects, including monitoring and evaluation on EUSDR level; - Ensuring linkages with the other PA Steering Groups whenever appropriate and based on the PA needs: - Liaising with managing and programming authorities/ National IPA or NDICI Coordinators of EU programmes in EU and accession countries whenever appropriate and based on the PA needs; - With the support of the EC, liaising with: relevant EU programmes managed directly by the Commission; international financial institutions, regional cooperation organisations, etc. whenever appropriate and based on the PA needs; - Submitting to the NCs policy proposals and recommendations for revisions of the Action Plan; - Updating targets, references etc. which do not change the Action Plan substantially, in close dialogue with the EC (substantial changes remain the sole competence of the NCs) and based on the PA needs; - Support the reporting and evaluation of the Strategy they identify progress related to the progress in actions and projects and achievement of targets; - Reporting on PA progress towards the DRP, EC and DSP (EUSDR) will be done by PACs.

-2.6.
-The Working Groups (WG) optional
+2.7 The Working Groups (WG) optional